njlr/Mixer/README.md

 Running a Mix
 -

+**DISCLAIMER: The code is a proof-of-concept; a thorough code review is required before general use. **

 Generate the VIFF configs using */Mixer/GenerateConfigs.sh*.
 This takes a list of host-port pairs.

 For a three party mix on localhost, use: